 Many of these synthesis methods are combined or layered within a single interface for better usability in the creation of unique synthesizers.
 To better understand these methods, you must experiment, and combine them.

-In the modern computer-age, all of these forms of synthesis are present in the most common DAW programs.
+In the modern computer age, all of these forms of synthesis are present in the most common software synthesizers on the market.

 You may also like to read: How to Synthesize Drums